Kirsten Haglund: Career

-After completing her year of service as Miss America 2008, she continued to travel and speak on body-image issues and eating disorders, also began her own 501 (c) 3 non-profit foundation, the Kirsten Haglund Foundation, in 2009 to provide treatment scholarships for women struggling with the illness.
-She currently serves as a Community Relations Specialist at the Timberline Knolls Residential Treatment Center in Lemont, Illinois and is an ambassador for the National Eating Disorders Association.
+After completing her year of service as Miss America 2008, she continued to travel and speak on body-image issues and eating disorders, also began her own 501(c)(3) non-profit foundation, the Kirsten Haglund Foundation, in 2009 to provide treatment scholarships for women struggling with the illness.
+She served as a Community Relations Specialist at the Timberline Knolls Residential Treatment Center in Lemont, Illinois, and is an ambassador for the National Eating Disorders Association.

 She is a frequent commentator on politics, the millennial generation, women's and celebrity issues on Hannity, Red Eye w/ Greg Gutfeld, Fox & Friends, and The Real Story on Fox News Channel, and Real News on The Blaze.
 She has also made guest appearances on panels on Huffington Post Live, HLN, The Joy Behar Show, and on Fox Business News.

-In other broadcasting work, she has appeared as a sideline correspondent for the 2012 and 2013 National Memorial Day Parades in Washington, D.C., televised in the DC Metro Area, conducting interviews with United States Secretary of the Navy Ray Mabus, actors Gary Sinise and Joe Mantegna and others.

-She also served as a correspondent for the 6ABC telecast of the 2013 "Show Us Your Shoes" Parade, as a part of the Miss America Organization's return of the pageant to Atlantic City, New Jersey.
+In other broadcasting work, she worked as a sideline correspondent for the 2012 and 2013 National Memorial Day Parades in Washington, D.C., televised in the DC Metro Area, conducting interviews with United States Secretary of the Navy Ray Mabus, actors Gary Sinise and Joe Mantegna and others.
+She served as a correspondent for the 6ABC telecast of the 2013 "Show Us Your Shoes" Parade, as a part of the Miss America Organization's return of the pageant to Atlantic City, New Jersey.
 As parade correspondent, she hosted segments alongside Lee Meriwether, Miss America 1955 and Phil Laduca, and conducted interviews with Bachelor host Chris Harrison and Good Morning America's Lara Spencer.
 She also appeared as a guest co-host for the hour-long 6ABC pre-pageant broadcast on September 16, 2013.

 Haglund was the lead anchor of the daily, "Morning Briefing" on Styrk.com, an online news network.

-She also hosts a podcast on Faithwire.com titled, "The Sonder Podcast," during which she interviews, "leaders in politics, faith, mental health and culture."
+She hosts a podcast on Faithwire.com titled, "The Sonder Podcast," during which she interviews, "leaders in politics, faith, mental health and culture."

 Personal life

 Haglund married Ryan Smith in July 2012.
 The couple later divorced.

-In October 2019, Haglund married Amadeus Müller-Daubermann, a head strategist for ThyssenKrupp, in Marco de Canaveses, Portugal.

-Haglund currently lives in Zürich, Switzerland.
+In October 2019, Haglund married Amadeus Müller-Daubermann, in Marco de Canaveses, Portugal.
+She lives in Zürich, Switzerland.